tanjera/screeps/readme.md

 `colonize(room_from, room_target, [list_route])`

-Once the colonizer claims the new controller, the code-base will remove the colonization request from Memory and start running the new room as a standalone colony.
-At this point, you'll need to place a construction site for a spawn and set the colony's spawn\_rooms to a nearby colony so that it will send over workers to help build the colony's new spawn (and share the spawning burden, in the future).
-You can have as many spawn\_rooms as you'd like, though 1-2 should be just fine.
-To modify the spawn\_rooms field for a colony:
+Once the colonizer claims the new controller, the code-base will remove the colonization request from Memory and start running the new room as a colony _assisted by the colony that sent the colonizer, using the same route as the colonizer_.
+At this point, **you'll need to place a construction site for a spawn**, though the creeps sent from the assisting room will continue to upgrade the room controller.
+If you want to modify or add rooms to assist in the spawning burden, you can modify the spawn\_rooms field for a colony like this:

 `Memory.rooms.room\_name.spawn_rooms = ["room1"]`